On determinantal point processes with nonsymmetric kernels: Translating the theory of P0 -matrices into the DPP setting

 \subsection{Construction with some specific eigenvalues}

 It was shown in \cite{Kellogg} how to construct some specific $P_0$ matrices with a given set of eigenvalues.
-By adapting these results into the DPP setting we can construct some DPP kernels with specific eigenvalues.
+By adapting these results into the DPP setting we can also construct some DPP kernels with a given set of eigenvalues.